babashka/sci/doc/forking.md

 so identical direct cell values are transformed once and remain aliases in the child.

+SCI-owned stable handles remain world-selecting when captured by interpreted closures, including mutable SCI deftype instances.
+Arbitrary mutable host values hidden in a host closure or container are not reflectively discovered;
+wrap them in a `Forkable` handle before capture.
+On CLJS, an instance visible only through an opaque closure also retains its creation native-protocol prototype, although its managed mutable fields remain fork-local.

 ## Current boundary

 Var roots, metadata, and watch maps; namespace metadata and loaded-library